Eisteddfod: Australia

-Eisteddfods (Australian English: plural) in the traditional Welsh sense have also been adopted into Australian culture.
+Eisteddfods (plural form of "eisteddfod" in Australian English, instead of "eisteddfodau") in the traditional Welsh sense have also been adopted into Australian culture.
 However, the term is more commonly used to describe ballet and music competitions.

 For those eisteddfods most like the Welsh original, they involve testing individuals in singing, dancing, acting and musicianship.

 After emigrating to Australia from Tregaron, Ceredigion, at the tail end of the Victorian gold rush, Welsh poet and diarist Joseph Jenkins, whose bardic name was Amnon II, arrived at Melbourne in 1869.
 The following month, as described in his posthumously published memoir The Diary of a Welsh Swagman, Jenkins was living in the gold rush boomtown of Castlemaine where he found many fellow Welsh Australians.
 He rarely left this vicinity except to attend the annual St David's Day eisteddfod at Ballarat where, on thirteen consecutive occasions, he was awarded first prize for the best englyn.

 The successor to the St. David's Day Eisteddfod in Ballarat, the Royal South Street Eisteddfod, began in 1891 and has been running ever since.

 The second-oldest eisteddfod in Australia is located in Wollongong, the City of Wollongong Eisteddfod, which began in 1894 and has been running ever since.

 The Sydney Eisteddfod was first held in 1933 and offers some 400 events across all performing arts, catering to 30,000 performers annually.

 Modern eisteddfods in Australia are competitions reserved for schoolchildren, though many have open sections where anyone (including professionals) may participate and compete.
 Typically, a prize may be a scholarship to pursue a further career.
 Many young Australian actors and dancers participate regularly in the various competitions scheduled throughout the year.
 The Western Australia Performing Arts Eisteddfod began in 1958 as the Bunbury Music Festival.
 The Gold Coast Eisteddfod in Queensland began in 1982 and is held annually in August and September.
 The 2018 eisteddfod attracted over 60,000 competitors.
 Many other communities also host eisteddfods, including Alice Springs, Darwin, Brisbane, Hobart and Melbourne.